hydramod/hangman-project-3/README.md

 ![Hangman test](/docs/images/tests.png)

+# Technologies

+- Python for functionality and game logic
+- Developed using Visual Studio Code IDE
+- Source code hosted on GitHub, deployed with Heroku
+- Git used for code management

 # Deployment

 The game was uploaded to a cloud platform called Heroku.
 To do this, a new application was created and named in the settings tab.